-A strong core helps you maintain good walking posture, keeps your body strong and helps avoid injury, and lets you do more in your daily life.
+Strengthening your core helps you maintain good walking posture, keeps your body strong and helps avoid injury, and lets you do more in your daily life.
 Your daily walk can also be a chance to improve your core strength, and there are core exercises you can do at home that can build on your walking workouts.
 Walking is already an awesome way to improve your overall fitness, boost your metabolism and burn some calories and a stronger core allows you to walk further with better posture.

 This article will cover: